- Home

 The Wrangler’s feature set, including the Cerakote frame finish and crisp single-action trigger, adds a modern touch to its traditional aesthetic, enhancing its value further.

-The addition of a transfer bar safety was a thoughtful modern touch that elevated its operational safety, distinguishing it from some competitors.
 It’s not just the features, but the overall reliable and enjoyable shooting experience that the Wrangler provides, which solidifies its position as one of our favored revolvers in the market, making it an excellent choice for those seeking affordable yet reliable firearms.

 We had a chance to put together a full review of the Ruger Wrangler if you want to learn more!